rsrohan99/llamabot/README.md

 Checkout [my blog post](https://clusteredbytes.pages.dev/posts/2024/create-a-discord-chatbot-using-llamaindex-for-your-server/) where I walk you through the entire process of building a full-fledged discord bot like this using LlamaIndex.

+### Features

+- `/llama` - Ask LlamaBot questions
+- `/listen` - Starts listening to messages across the server and remembers those.
+- `/stop` - Stops listening to messages
+- `/forget` - Forgets all messages from the server
+- `/status` - Shows whether bot is listening to messages or not

 ### Installation

 ```bash
 $ poetry install